ConservationMetrics/gc-scripts-hub/README.md

 ### Adding custom resource types

-This repository contains a number of [custom resource types](https://www.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource-type) that are used by a number of the scripts in this repository.
-These are stored in the [`resource-types/`](./resource-types) directory.
+At times, this repository may contain one or more [custom resource types](https://www.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource-type) that are used by a number of the scripts in this repository.
+However, we commit to adding all of our resource types to [Windmill Hub](https://www.windmill.dev/docs/core_concepts/resources_and_types#sync-resource-types-with-windmillhub).

-There is no way to sync these resource types to a Windmill workspace, so you will need to manually add them.
+There is no way to sync custom resource types to a Windmill workspace, so you will need to manually add them.
 The easiest way to do this is to paste them in to the JSON editor when creating a new resource type.

-Note: it is possible to add resource types to [Windmill Hub](https://www.windmill.dev/docs/core_concepts/resources_and_types#sync-resource-types-with-windmillhub), and it is our intention to try to add all of our custom resource types to Windmill Hub.
-The ones that are not (yet) in Windmill Hub are stored here in this repository.

 ## Development